ISP19/problems/properties/README.md

 ```python
 animal.name = 'new name'
 ```

 This *looks* like assignment, but using a property it will be a call to a "setter" method of the "name" property.
+Getting the name calls the property "getter".

+If you use annotations to create a name property, you will need to *rename* the `name` attribute to something else to avoid conflict.
+It is common to add a `_` prefix, i.e. `self._name`.

 Write the `name` property "setter" method to do 3 thing:

 1. remove leading/trailing whitespace using string.strip()
 2. capitalize the first letter of each word.
 This is easy: string.title()
 3. raise `ValueError` if the new name is an empty string